 His one season at Goodison Park will mostly be remembered for his poor discipline although he did show the odd glimpse of class with a magnificent goal from a free kick against Middlesbrough.

 25 Premier League Appearances, 6 Goals

-Former Ajax, Milan and Barcelona striker Kluivert arrived at Newcastle United in 2004 with a fantastic scoring record.
+The former Ajax, Milan and Barcelona striker arrived at Newcastle United in 2004 with a fantastic scoring record.
 A strike partnership with Alan Shearer was a mouth-watering prospect for the club’s fans.

-Unfortunately, Kluivert was unable to hold down a regular place in the team and was critical of manager Graeme Souness’ reluctance to drop Shearer, even if he was out of form.
+Unfortunately, he was unable to hold down a regular place in the team and was critical of manager Graeme Souness’ reluctance to drop Shearer, even if he was out of form.